 You’ll be given a total score out of 42, with 6 points for your UCAT and 36 for your GCSEs.
 These scores will be used to rank students.

-Aston has no cut-off for your UCAT score, they use it in conjunction with your academics.
+Aston has no cut-off for your UCAT score as they use it in conjunction with your academics.

 The UCAT is just one of the aspects of your application that is considered.
 There’s no cut-off score for the UCAT.
 Your GCSEs are a strong influencing factor.

-Your UCAT score and your GCSEs are combined to select for interview.
+Your UCAT score and GCSEs are combined for interview selection.
 For 2018, a competitive score was 2460 and for 2019 it was 2420.